Study Abroad Advising Tips

 Can I use aid and scholarships?

-Financial logistics can vary, but typically students pay KSU tuition + room/board costs through their Bursar’s account, utilizing all of their federal, state, and institutional KSU aid.
+Financial logistics can vary, but typically students pay KSU tuition + room/board costs through their Bursar’s account, and they can often utilize all of their federal, state, and institutional KSU aid.
 Study abroad typically adds less than 5-10% to the total cost of a student’s degree, and there are MANY scholarship and funding resources available!
+We always recommend that students reach out to our Financial Aid Counselor for Education Abroad, Jessica Russell, to find out what aid can be applied to their specific program.
+They can reach Jessica Russell at email@example.com.
+You can also find more information here: https://www.kent.edu/globaleducation/financial-aid-and-scholarships

 What are the program options?